Ahmed-Elgammal-900/Ahmed-Elgammal-900/README.md

 ### 📖 About

-Building fast, accessible, and production-ready user interfaces, from responsive layouts to performance-tuned rendering pipelines.
-I care about the details that make an app feel fast: SSR, clean component architecture, and UI that holds up across every screen size.
+I build full-stack applications end to end, from responsive UIs to the APIs and databases powering them.

-### 🎨 Core Technical Highlights & Achievements
+### 🔬 Core Technical Highlights & Achievements

-**Quizzer Platform**
+-   **Quizzer System Design:** Owned the entire architecture for an advanced CS quiz platform.
+    -   Implemented server-side rendering (SSR) in Next.js to improve page load speed and SEO performance.
-- Frontend & SSR: Designed and built a fully responsive UI from scratch for an advanced CS quiz platform using React + Tailwind CSS, delivering a seamless experience across mobile, tablet, and desktop.
+    -   Designed and built a fully responsive UI for a quiz platform from scratch, using React + Tailwind CSS, ensuring seamless experience across mobile, tablet, and desktop.
-- Implemented Server-Side Rendering (SSR) in Next.js to improve initial page load speed and SEO performance.
+    -   Improved frontend consistency across the product by standardizing on a shared component system.
+    -   Designed and shipped an **8-table PostgreSQL schema**, **30+ REST API routes**, and core business logic (quiz engine & auth) with zero post-deployment critical bugs.
+    -   Slashed network payload size by **67%** by engineering a server-side pagination pipeline (reducing overhead from 30 questions to 10).

+-  Engineered LRU Cache using a Hash Map + Doubly Linked List, reaching **5.1M ops/sec** with monotonically-correct throughput scaling across all cache sizes.
+-  Achieved a peak processing throughput of over 322,000 jobs/second under synthetic workloads, scaling seamlessly from 1,000 to 10,000 queued events with 0% event dropping.

 ### ⚙️ Workflow & Engineering Practices